Mauro74/itunes-search/README.md

 ## Serving the static app

+- in terminal cd into `client` folder.
+  - run `npm run build` to create the app build
 - in terminal cd into `server` folder.
   - run `npm i` to install dependencies
   - run npm start